brettmillerb/Pester-Wiki/Invoke-Pester.md

 DESCRIPTION
 ------------
 Upon calling Invoke-Pester.
-All files that have a name containing ".Tests." will have there tests defined in their Describe blocks executed.
+All files that have a name containing ".Tests." will have the tests defined in their Describe blocks executed.
 Invoke-Pester begins at the location of relative_path and runs recursively through each sub directory looking for
 \*.Tests.\* files for tests to run.
 If a TestName is provided,